trigger-corp/Forge-Documentation/source/modules/payments.rst

  * Install the APK you uploaded to Google Play to the device you wish to test on (and make sure your primary account on the device is a test user who has been added on Google Play).
  * You should now be able to perform in-app purchase actions in your app.
 Test user purchases will be charged if you allow them to go through: you can manually cancel or refund purchases through the merchant account section of Google Play.

-.. note:: You cannot buy your own products: test users must have a different ID to your merchant ID, and the test user must be the **primary** user account on the testing device.
+.. important:: You cannot buy your own products: test users must have a different ID to your merchant ID, and the test user must be the **primary** user account on the testing device.

 .. note:: You cannot use the emulator to test in-app payments: it must be a real device.

+.. note:: When uploading APKs and adding test users, we've found there can sometimes be a delay for the changes to take effect.
+If you see unexpectedly see messages like **this app is not configured for billing** or **this item is not available**, try waiting for 10 minutes.

 iOS
 ################################################################################